opencurve/curve/docs/en/mds_en.md

 *ConfGenerator*: Forward info reported by copyset to scheduler, and fetch operations for copyset to execute.

-*HealthyChecker:* Update chunkserver status by checking the time gap between current time and the last heartbeat of a chunkserver.
+*HealthyChecker*: Update chunkserver status by checking the time gap between current time and the last heartbeat of a chunkserver.

 ##### Chunkserver side